tskit-dev/tutorials/args.md

 2 recombination events in the history of the six samples.
 However, there are 4 recombination nodes because `msprime` stores *two* recombination nodes for each recombination event, one to the left and one to the right of the breakpoint, at identical times.
-You can think of these two nodes as the 2 parental genomes that are recombined to create a new gamete.
+You can think of these two nodes as the two parental genomes that are recombined to create a new gamete.
 They are highlighed in red below:

 ```{code-cell}